 In the final instalment of our Women in COG series for 2021, Professor Sharon Peacock, Executive Director and Chair of COG-UK, and Sir Jeremy Farrar, Director of the Wellcome Trust, discussed why diversity and inclusion must return to the top of the agenda.

-Watch the full recording here or read our summary of the conversation below.
+Watch the full recording of the event from the 16th December, 2021, or read our summary of the conversation below.